setrawmetatable/Roblox-Advanced-Anticheat/README.md

 Hello.

-Since hyperion has been living up to it's purpose and all executors are now confirmed detected, and with the really low chances of a synapse x type executor.
+Since hyperion has been living up to it's purpose and all executors are now confirmed detected, and with the really low chances of a synapse x type executor popping up in the future.

 I have decided to opensource my anticheat I have used in my games.